CHANGE_MAKING, a C library which considers the change making problem, in which a given sum is to be formed using coins of various denominations.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-CHANGE_MAKING is available in a C version and a C++ version and a FORTRAN90 version and a FORTRAN77 version and a MATLAB version.
+CHANGE_MAKING is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

 CHANGE_MAKING, a dataset directory which contains test data for the change making problem;